 Shenzhen, situated directly north of Hong Kong, is a major Chinese city in Guangdong Province.
 Its population is over 10 million.
 The city is a major center for manufacturing, and is also home to some of China’s most successful high-tech companies, as well as the Shenzhen Stock Exchange.
 Shenzhen’s economic output outstrips that of Ireland, Portugal, and Vietnam.
 This was China’s first Special Economic Zone, and is one of its most successful.
-If you are interested in expanding your business in China, then it makes sense to explore ocean freight transportation to Shenzhen.
+If you are interested in expanding your business in China, then it makes sense to explore ocean freight to Shenzhen.

 China has offered unprecedented opportunities to those seeking access to its huge market over the last ten years, as it has become more open and more compliant with accepted international trade practices.
 Shenzhen is a major center in the Chinese market, and is developing rapidly.
-Learning more about ocean freight transportation to Shenzhen should be a priority for any exporter.
+Learning more about ocean freight to Shenzhen should be a priority for any exporter.

 If you are planning a shipment of six or more standard pallets, a full container load with a 20-foot shipping container will fit your needs.
 Ten standard pallets is the maximum capacity of a 20-foot shipping container; a shipment of six pallets or more thus occupies more than half a 20-foot container.
 A 40-foot container can accommodate 22 standard pallets.

 If your shipment is less than six standard pallets, you should still choose FCL if you wish to isolate your goods from those of other exporters against the possibility of damage upon contact with others’ goods.

 Groupage-meaning a shared container (a less-than-container load, or LCL)-is a cost-saving choice if your shipment is less than six standard pallets, and contact with other exporters’ goods is not a concern for you.
 With this arrangement, you pay only for the shipping space you require.
 Contact iContainers for information on rates and other details.